 - National Capitol Region Specification - Agriculture Building

 - This procedure includes guidance on patching spalls and holes in concrete with a cementitious patching material.

-B. See 01100-07-S for general project guidelines to be reviewed along with this procedure.
+- See 01100-07-S for general project guidelines to be reviewed along with this procedure.
 These guidelines cover the following sections:

-1. Safety Precautions
+- Safety Precautions

-4. Quality Assurance
+- Quality Assurance

-5. Delivery, Storage and Handling
+- Delivery, Storage and Handling

 - Project/Site Conditions

-7. Sequencing and Scheduling
+- Sequencing and Scheduling